 Home-schooled or Mixed-grade Tour

 The same tours offered to public and private schools apply to homeschooled and mixed-grade groups.
-Please contact Ilaria Benzoni-Clark, Education Director to plan a program that is appropriate to the ages and knowledge-level of your group.
+Please contact Katherine Semel, Director of Student Tours, to plan a program that is appropriate to the ages and knowledge-level of your group.

 Please plan on being in the Museum for 2 to 3 hours.

 Students learn about life before WWII and about the events leading up to Kristallnacht in 1938.
 Students are introduced to the story of Suvivors who were children during the Holocaust.
 At the end of the tour, students participate in a Q&A session with a Child Survivor.

 This tour is designed specifically for students at Jewish Day Schools.
 The tour focuses on Jewish resistance during the Holocaust.
 Students explore artifacts that exemplify the perseverance of the Jewish people in face of persecution.
 Whether praying clandestinely, documenting their personal experiences, or taking up arms to fight, Jewish resistance took many forms.